mattwhitfield/Unitverse/docs/examples/FrameworksXUnitJustMock.md

-﻿# Frameworks - NUnit 3 & FakeItEasy
+﻿# Frameworks - XUnit & JustMock
-Demonstrates how tests are generated using NUnit 3 for the test framework and FakeItEasy for the mocking framework
+Demonstrates how tests are generated using XUnit for the test framework and JustMock for the mocking framework

 ### Source Type(s)
 ``` csharp